Rinfella/zola-ssg/content/Installing web servers in your Linux machine.md

 For further advanced configurations, please refer to the [Nginx Documentations](https://nginx.org/en/docs/)

-# Open LiteSpeed
+# OpenLiteSpeed

-Open LiteSpeed (OLS) is one of the fastest and most modern web servers right now.
+OpenLiteSpeed (OLS) is one of the fastest and most modern web servers right now.
 It supports CentOS, Debian and Ubuntu distros.

 To add OLS into your machine repository, you need to run a script: